JanHerca/urantiapedia/output/wikijs/es/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_2a_Parte.md

 En cuanto al párrafo que envié anteriormente, he aquí el original en inglés:

-> «_A buman mind discerning right and wrong and possessing the capacity to worship God, in union with a divine Adjuster, is all that is required in that mortal to initiate and <ins>foster the production of his immortal soul</ins> of survival qualities <ins>if such a spirit-endowed individual seeks God and sincerely desires to become like him</ins>, bonestly elects to do the will of the Father in heaven_.»
+> «_A human mind discerning right and wrong and possessing the capacity to worship God, in union with a divine Adjuster, is all that is required in that mortal to initiate and <ins>foster the production of his immortal soul</ins> of survival qualities <ins>if such a spirit-endowed individual seeks God and sincerely desires to become like him</ins>, bonestly elects to do the will of the Father in heaven_.»

 Pudiera ser que la condición de «buscar a Dios» se necesite para <ins>FOMENTAR</ins> el desarrollo del alma, que no su nacimiento.